-The David C. Lam Asian Garden will be closed for construction between mid-January 2018 and mid-March 2018.
+The David C. Lam Asian Garden will be closed for construction between mid-February 2018 and mid-March 2018.

 Despite the fact that there are still plenty of plants in flower in the Botanical Garden, December is really more a month for berries.